dotnet/designs/accepted/2022/enable-512-vectors.md

 | `KMask<T> Vector<T>.CondAdd(Vector<T> v1, Vector<T> v2, KMask<T> cond)` |

+#### KExpr API

+`KExpr` is meant to start a small domain specific language (DSL) for Vector SIMD processing.
+To keep the implementation simple, we choose to directly use a `C#` expression (embedded DSL) encoded through a lambda.

+Given a usage of `KExpr`, `v.KExpr(x => e)`, where `v` represents a `Vector` and `e` represents an expressions:

+- `v` defines the vector that we perform the conditional SIMD for (the implementation determines how the masking must be done)

+- `x` can be logically thought of as `v[i]` and is used to hint to the JIT on how to build the mask.

+- `e` defines an expression that the JIT will lift up in an appropriate masking. `e` must be a boolean expression, and is restricted to the standard boolean comparision operations.

+- If `e` does not type check to a boolean expression, and uses expressions other than boolean comparision operations and `x`, the JIT will throw `OperationNotSupportedError`.

+There are more advanced uses of a true "embedded DSL" and if the idea seems applicable, we can extend `KExpr` to handle many more interesting cases (at the cost of more advanced lifting from C# expression to something the JIT can work with).

 #### Leading and Trailing Processing API Methods

 We propose the following methods for each `Vector` API for processing leading and trailing elements.